phenogit/phenogit.github.io/kit-korner-notes.markdown

     Consequently, partner will assume you don't have 4 spades if you overcall 1H.
     For us, double followed by a new suit doesn't necessarily show a powerhouse even if we are raising the level, since with just a 1-suiter we will overcall unless we have the rare hand which is too strong to risk an overcall.
     Michaels is strictly 5-5 or better.
+    A non-jump 2N (2N over 2C is considered a jump) in competition or in response to a double is virtually never natural -- except in response to a negative double, as that needs to be natural.
+    As for the meaning of the 2N call, if game is "out of the picture" or if responder is severely limited, then scrambling has priority.
+    Otherwise, Lebensohl has priority.

     E.g.
         1N!-(2C@)-P-(2D#);